cmaureir/progra-alma/lectures/week6/lecture21.rst

 There are five main reasons to use OO,

-* **Inheritance**, we can obtain special object, wich inherit some *methods* from main *class*, so can be reused by all the class objects.
+* **Inheritance**, we can obtain special object, which inherit some *methods* from main *class*, so can be reused by all the class objects.
 Also, we can develop *classes* who inherit a structure from another *class*.
-* **Composition**, you can see an object as a composition of component working together. (methods, atributes)
+* **Composition**, you can see an object as a composition of component working together. (methods, attributes)
 * **Multiple instances**, you can create more than one object for each class.
-* **Customization via inheritance**, you can instance an object from a class, adding new attributes, and methods, which is the customizatin of an existing object which previously has a inherit from the main class.
+* **Customization via inheritance**, you can instance an object from a class, adding new attributes, and methods, which is the customization of an existing object which previously has a inherit from the main class.
-* **Operator overloading**, you can develop and operator which could be called, using diferent parameters.
+* **Operator overloading**, you can develop and operator which could be called, using different parameters.

 Following, we will explain the previous terms,